Novokuznetsk Kuzbass, Russia Travel Guide

 Explore Regional ToursThe Kuznetsk Metallurgical Plant (KMK) historically shaped the city's identity, a giant of Soviet industry.
 Novokuznetsk itself is a monument to industrialization.

-Explore various places of worship throughout the city.
+Explore various holy places throughout the city.

 Victory Square: Monuments commemorating those who died in World War II.

-Capture the essence of Novokuznetsk with these distinctive photo spots.
+Encapsulate the essence of Novokuznetsk with these distinctive photo spots.

 The Kuznetsk Fortress provides stunning panoramic views that span the Tom River and the city's skyline, especially during sunrise or sunset.